Matheuscp98/Preprocessing/README.md

-# ⚙️ Preprocessing Impact Analysis
+# ⚙️ Impact of Preprocessing on the Performance and Computational Efficiency

 ## 📝 Description

-This repository contains the **Python implementation** used to analyze the impact of different preprocessing strategies on the **predictive performance** and **computational efficiency** of Machine Learning classification models.
+This repository contains the **Python implementation** used to analyze the impact of different preprocessing strategies on the **predictive performance** and **computational efficiency** of Machine Learning models.

-The code reproduces the methodology described in the manuscript *Impact of Preprocessing on the Performance and Computational Efficiency of Classification Models: An Analysis of Raw Data, Principal Components, and Factor Analysis*.
+The code reproduces the methodology from one of the author's manuscripts currently under review.
 It systematically compares three distinct data construction approaches:

-1. **Original Data** — raw dataset without dimensionality reduction.
+1. **Original Data**: raw dataset without dimensionality reduction.
-2. **Principal Component Analysis (PCA)** — dimensionality reduction using PCA.
+2. **Principal Component Analysis (PCA)**: dimensionality reduction using PCA.
-3. **Principal Component Factor Analysis (PCFA)** — PCA combined with Factor Analysis, applying Varimax rotation.
+3. **Principal Component Factor Analysis (PCFA)**: PCA combined with Factor Analysis, applying Varimax rotation.

 Additionally, the code incorporates **Design of Experiments (DOE)** with factorial design to test different combinations of attributes.
-Ten datasets from various domains are processed, and ten Machine Learning algorithms are evaluated.
-All models undergo cross-validation and hyperparameter tuning using two different optimization strategies.
+Ten datasets from various domains (chemistry, health and medicine, computer science, geosciences, telecommunications, environmental sciences, and materials engineering, among others) are processed, and ten Machine Learning algorithms are evaluated.
+All models undergo cross-validation and hyperparameter tuning using two different optimization strategies (Optuna and Grid Search).

 **Note:** This code focuses on the preprocessing and evaluation stages; it does not include extensive visualization routines.